Adnuntius/documentation/adnuntius-advertising/requesting-ads/intro/adn-layout.md

 The following functions can each be called from within a layout and provide the described functionality.

 #### adn.inIframe.getResponseCtrId()
 Returns the ID of the HTML div that wraps the ad content.

-Returns the string `responseCtr` and is unlikely to change.
+Is currently `responseCtr` and is unlikely to change.

 #### adn.inIframe.blockResizeToContent()
 Blocks the initial width and height of the ad container from resizing itself to fit the content of the served ad.